apache/causeway-site/content/documentation.md

 {col-md-12
 ## <a name="modules">Add-on Modules/Services</a>

-Optional supporting modules to use within your app, with implementations in [Isis addons](http://www.isisaddons.org).
+Optional supporting modules to use within your app, with implementations in [Isis addons](http://www.isisaddons.org) (not&nbsp;ASF).
 Some modules implement interfaces defined in Isis applib (eg auditing), others are standalone (eg excel and tags).

 In addition, a full list of all applib services (including those that are implemented by the framework itself, eg `DomainObjectContainer` and `MementoService`) is summarized **[here](./reference/services.html)**.